 The Durant vineyard has opened up and is showing the richness, weight, and spice of a ripe vintage Dundee Hills pinot Noir.
 The old vines(43 years old) give it a subtlety and balance lacking in many ripe character wines.

 The Syrah is delicious, elegant, with thyme and purple fruits on the nose.
-I like this now, but the 100% whole cluster will give the wine plenty of opportunity to evolve in the cellar.
+I like this now, it’s very fine, shows layers of flavor, but the 100% whole cluster will give the wine plenty of opportunity to evolve in the cellar.

 Currently, I prefer the Chardonnays on day 2 after opening, but feel they will be best between 2020-2025.
 The Durant is richer with dense aromatics of the sea, orchards, and wheat/grain fields.
-The Richard's has an almost oily smoky nose upon opening, but with air and time really evolves into a world class glass of Chardonnay(1-3 hours in a decanter or overnight).
+The Richard's has a smokey nose, black tea abounds, it loads the sense with fruit, non-fruit, and hits a perfect balance between austere and sumptuous.
+Drink now to 2027. (but now is great)

 The Whistling Ridge Blanc should reward patience, it’s remarkable now, but the best opportunity for a superlative experience will be between 2022-2025.
 Seriously, don't cheat yourself, this is something you should have and be sitting on for a few years.